jim60105/sd-image-format-converter/README.md

 ## Installation

 1. Clone the repository or download the script.
-2. Ensure ImageMagick and ExifTool are installed on your system.
+2. Verify that ImageMagick and ExifTool are properly installed on your system.
-3. Run the script from the command line.
+3. Execute the script by running it from the command line.

 ## Usage